MarlinFirmware/MarlinDocumentation/_features/model_predictive_control.md

 [`M306`](/docs/gcode/M306.html) can also be used to change constants at runtime.

+### Manual tuning

+If `M306 T` does not work, e.g. with positive temperature coefficient (PTC) hotends, MPC can be configured manually.

+1. Start with the part cooling fan off and hotend cold.
+Record the starting temperature Ts. e.g. Ts = 20&deg;C.
+1. Set the temperature to 200&deg;C and then back to 0&deg;C once it reaches around 200&deg;C. Measure the curve of temperature vs time whilst the hotend is heating, starting at time = 0s.
+1. Measure the fastest rate Rf at which temperature increases in &deg;C/s. e.g. Rf = 3&deg;C/s.
+1. Divide the heater power by Rf to get `MPC_BLOCK_HEAT_CAPACITY` in J/K. e.g. 40W / 3&deg;C/s = 13.33 J/K.
+1. Measure the temperature Tf and time tf of the point where temperature was increasing fastest.
+1. `MPC_SENSOR_RESPONSIVENESS` is Rf / (Rf x tf + Ts - Tf). e.g. for tf = 10s and Tf = 35&deg;C, this is 3&deg;C/s / ( 3&deg;C/s x 10s + 20&deg;C - 35&deg;C) = 0.2 K/s/K.
+1. Set these values with `M306` and set the temperature to 200&deg;C.
+1. MPC should eventually settle at a stable temperature around 200&deg;C.
+1. Use `M105` to find the PWM output required to maintain 200&deg;C. e.g. if `M105` returns `T:200.12 /200.00 B:18.38 /0.00 P:18.24 /0.00 @:41 B@:0` it is the value `41` after the first `@` so PWM = 41.
+1. `MPC_AMBIENT_XFER_COEFF` is PWM / 127 * heater power / (200&deg;C - Ts). e.g. 41 / 127 * 40 W / (200&deg;C - 20&deg;C) = 0.072 W/K.
+1. Find `MPC_AMBIENT_XFER_COEFF_FAN255` by repeating the last three steps with the fan on full.

 ## Advanced configuration

 `MPC_FAN_0_ALL_HOTENDS` and `MPC_FAN_0_ACTIVE_HOTEND`: Marlin assumes fan _N_ cools parts printed by hotend _N_.
 However some multi-hotend machines have only one fan.
 In these cases MPC needs to know whether the cooling fan cools all hotends simultaneously or whether it cools only the active hotend.
 Enable the appropriate option.